gracecizma/HeirBnB/README.md

 ## Description

-Welcome to HeirBnB, a vaction rental exclusively for heirs and heriesses to exchange vacation homes while travelling.
+Welcome to HeirBnB, a vacation rental exclusively for heirs and heiresses to exchange vacation homes while traveling.
 Our site allows registered users to search for the perfect home that suits their needs - whether that be over 10 bedrooms, a tennis court and a pool, or a country club within walking distance.
 Users can also list their own properties to rent, fairly priced of course.
 ## Live site

 [HeirBnB](https://grace-auth-me.onrender.com)